dreadnautxbuddha/codaqube/README.md

-# Code Analysis Tools Packed in one compose file
+# Code analysis tools packed in one compose file

 As of writing, only SonarQube is available, but more will be added in the future.